username1001/fcc-forum-theme/README.md

 Now when you navigate to https://forum.freecodecamp.org/, you should see similar results as the picture above.

-#### Note: if you're in Firefox, installation is similar.
-Go to "about:addons", and click the dropdown on the left-hand side of the search bar, click "Install Add-on From File..."
+#### Note: if you're using Firefox, installation is similar.
+Go to "about:addons", and click the dropdown on the left-hand side of the search bar, click "Install Add-on From File...", and select the package.

+Feel free to change the colors to whatever you prefer. :smile: